-Choosing more efficient tapware, shower heads, and appliances helps Australia save water.
+Choosing more efficient tapware, showerheads, and appliances help Australia save water.

 When WELS (Water Efficiency Labeling and Standards) began in 2005, projections were made on the reduction in the demand for water and energy to the year 2021.
 Since then, a study completed in 2008 showed even greater savings than the 2005 projections had been achieved.